-1.6.
-Provided a pilot holds a DA, and the appropriate behavioural and attitudinal assessment has been completed satisfactorily, Display Pilots may act as AFDDs at Flying Displays consisting of up to 3 single Display Items per day at the location of the event.
+- 1.6.
+Provided a pilot holds a DA and a valid AFDD accreditation, and the appropriate behavioural and attitudinal assessment has been completed satisfactorily, Display Pilots may act as AFDDs at Flying Displays consisting of up to 3 single Display Items per day at the location of the event. - 1.7.
+Further details of AFDD accreditation and requirements can be found in CAP 403.